ananda89/Intel-Edge-AI-1/computer_pointer_controller/starter/README.md

 `cd /opt/intel/openvino/deployment_tools/tools/model_downloader`
 - __For Face Detection model, run the following python script with the given flags:__
 ```
+python downloader.py --name face-detection-adas-binary-0001 -o <path_to_the_project_directory>

+or

 python downloader.py --name face-detection-adas-0001 -o <path_to_the_project_directory>
 ```
 flag `-o` refers to the path where the model should be downloaded.

+> __`face-detection-adas-binary-0001` model is available in only one precision (FP32), so I used `face-detection-adas-0001` model which offers (FP32, FP16, INT8) precision values.
+Different precision values are needed for benchmarking the models.
+I double checked and both the models performed exactly the same.__

 - __Facial landmarks detection model__
 ```